-Nature of Administration
+Nature of Education Administration

-Administration
+Education Administration

 1

-(1) For the purposes of this Act "administrator" of a company means a person appointed under this Schedule to manage the company's affairs, business and property.
+(1) In this Schedule "education administrator" in relation to a further education body, means a person appointed by the court for the purposes of an education administration order to manage its affairs, business and property.

-(2) For the purposes of this Act--
+(2) For the purposes of this Schedule--

-(a) a company is "in administration" while the appointment of an administrator of the company has effect,
+(a) a further education body is "in education administration" while the appointment of an education administrator of the further education body has effect,

-(b) a company "enters administration" when the appointment of an administrator takes effect,
+(b) a further education body "enters education administration" when the appointment of an education administrator takes effect,

-(c) a company ceases to be in administration when the appointment of an administrator of the company ceases to have effect in accordance with this Schedule, and
+(c) a further education body ceases to be in education administration when the appointment of an education administrator of the further education body ceases to have effect in accordance with this Schedule, and

-(d) a company does not cease to be in administration merely because an administrator vacates office (by reason of resignation, death or otherwise) or is removed from office.
+(d) a further education body does not cease to be in education administration merely because an education administrator vacates office (by reason of resignation, death or otherwise) or is removed from office.